shuhaowu/shuhaowu.github.com/posts/016-orbital_mechanics_101_keplerian_orbits.md

 Orbital mechanics.
 That thing that Kerbal Space Program does in the background when you put on the Mun.
 While it is [a lot of fun][ksp-blog-ref] to fool around with in games, how does it actually work?
 With this post, we will take a look at the basics on Keplerian orbits and gain some insights on how KSP and real life, really works.

+The objective of this post is to develop a set of equations that allow us to calculate the position and velocity at any time during an orbit.

 ![To the Mun!](/static/img/ksp-moon/05-to-the-mun.png)

 [ksp-blog-ref]: /blog/kerbal_space_program_fun.html